Rock Master Scott & the Dynamic Three: Addition of Rock Master Scott

 Although the group won the battle with Kool Dee as their DJ, they felt they needed to get a reliable DJ because he was busy doing other things.
 That is when they joined with Mark Scott, a.k.a.
 Master Scott.
 Now Master Scott was the DJ for another group who was also in that battle.

 The group was inspired by other popular groups and they participated in many battles.
-They started out practicing at Gregory's mother house from time to time, then main spot to practice was then at Richard's mother house.
+They started out practicing at Gregory's mother's house from time to time, then main spot to practice was then at Richard's mother house.
 She acted as a mentor and gave great inspiration.
 They would be rehearsing in her living room while she would sit on the couch watching them, making sure they did it right.
 She acted as hostess and critic and was involved in their act until her death.

 The group started performing with other local groups.
 They started performing in places like T Connection, Harlem World, also places in New Jersey with other groups such as Sweet, Slick and Sly.